chmac/node-git-server/README.md

 # node-git-server

+This package is a **FORK**.
+At some point the features here might get merged upstream and then this fork might disappear.
+It's published only for the author's personal convenience.

 > 🎡 A configurable git server written in Node.js

 >> there be 🐲 here!
 The API's and functionality are still be cemented, anything before a 1.0.0 release will be subject to change.